spacelift-io/runner-terraform/README.md

-# Spacelift CDK-TF Runner Image
+# Spacelift CDKTF AWS Runner Image

-This repo contains the Dockerfile for building our Spacelift CDK-TF runner image.
+This repo contains the Dockerfile for building our Spacelift CDKTF AWS runner image, which contains all the necessary tools for our Spacelift pipeline.

 ## Docker Repository

-The image is pushed to the `public.ecr.aws/spacelift/runner-terraform` public repository.
-It is also pushed to the `ghcr.io/spacelift-io/runner-terraform` as a backup in case of issues with ECR.
+The image is pushed to the `ghcr.io/stabl-energy/spacelift-runner-cdktf` public repository.

-## Images

-We publish three images.
-The default has `aws` CLI v2 included, the others `gcloud` and `az` respectively.
-This is because `gcloud` and `az` are very large packages and we want to keep the image size down.

-- `spacelift-io/runner-terraform:latest` -> with `aws` CLI
-- `spacelift-io/runner-terraform:gcp-latest` -> with `gcloud` CLI [currently disabled]
-- `spacelift-io/runner-terraform:azure-latest` -> with `az` CLI [currently disabled]

 ## Branch Model